skip to content

 Thought leadership: The speakers, lecturers and facilitators are leading experts and practitioners from academia, business, government and civil society.

-Topical: The content includes developing a robust ‘business case’ for sustainability, a focus on sustainability leadership aims and responses, and change management, covering both established and emergent experience.
+Topical: The content includes developing a robust ‘business case’ for sustainability, a focus on sustainability leadership aims and responses, and covering both established and emergent experiences.

 Interactive: The learning approach is highly interactive, collaborative, interdisciplinary, and designed to encourage reflection and debate.

-Diversity of perspectives: Students come from a wide range of functions, sectors, and geographies; hence provide a wide spectrum of insights and opportunities to benchmark against how other organisations are responding to sustainability.
+Diversity of perspectives: Students come from a wide range of functions, disciplines, and geographies; hence provide a wide spectrum of insights and opportunities to benchmark against how other organisations are responding to sustainability.

-Peer-learning: Shared learning and networking with between peers and the extensive range of contributors together provide a rich learning environment.
+Peer-learning: Shared learning and networking between peers, and the extensive range of contributors, together provide a rich co-learning environment.

-Support and mentorship: A dedicated CISL team and expert tutors/supervisors support the learning journey, including by providing feedback on assignments that are focused on organisational contexts.
+Support and mentorship: A dedicated CISL team and expert supervisors support the learning journey, including providing feedback on assignments that are focused on real-world challenges and opportunities.

 Time commitment